dwhiffing/fury/content/nato/no/army/body.md

 This is a very unique organization stationed in the Bardufoss area of northern Norway.
-Each of the three combat arms battalions in Brigade Nord is task tailored for well-practiced and specific tasks, but they are also designed for maximum flexibility and rapid changes of the situation.
+Each of the three combat arms battalions in Brigade Nord is tailored for well-practiced and specific tasks, but they are also designed for maximum flexibility and rapid changes of the situation.

 **1<sup>st</sup> Panzer Bn**